Software is infrastructure: failures, successes, costs, and the case for formal verification: High-stake failures and their costs

 \parcase{Patriot Missile Failure}{sec:costs-patriot} On , during the Gulf War, a United States Army barracks in Dhahran, Saudi Arabia, was struck by an Iraqi Scud missile.
 The Patriot missile defence system, which was designed to intercept incoming missiles, failed to engage the target.
 As a result, the Scud struck the barracks directly, killing $28$ American soldiers and injuring around $100$ others \cite{gao1992patriot}.

 The root cause of the failure was traced to a software defect in the Patriot missile system's internal time-keeping mechanism.
 Specifically, the system used a $24$-bit fixed-point register to store the time in tenths of a second since system startup, and performed time calculations by multiplying this value by $0.1$.
 The longer the system remained operational, the more floating-point rounding errors accumulated and the more inaccurate its internal clock became.
-At $8$ hours of operation, the error was $20$\% of the range gate\footnote{ The range gate is a specific segment of time during which the system anticipates receiving a reflection of a radar signal from a target based on the time it takes for a radar signal to travel to the target and return to the radar receiver.
-By calculating this round-trip time, the system can determine the distance to the target and predict where the target should be during the next radar scan. } of the Patriot system \cite{crichton2012patriot,ding2025machine}.
+At $8$ hours of operation, the error was $20$\% of the range gate (cf.~\cref{fig:patriot}) of the Patriot system \cite{crichton2012patriot,ding2025machine}.
 By the time of the attack, the system had been running continuously for over $100$ hours, causing a time drift of approximately $0.34$ seconds -- an interval sufficient for the fast-moving Scud missile to be mislocated by several hundred metres \cite{gao1992patriot}.

 This failure illustrates how seemingly minor software assumptions can lead to catastrophic outcomes when left unchecked in safety-critical systems.
 The Patriot missile system was not originally engineered for prolonged continuous operation, and its software had not been rigorously validated under such extended uptime conditions.
 The resulting timing drift -- though technically small -- became significant enough over time affect the effectiveness of this critical automated defence system.